SpacelyProject/spacely-docs/spacely-caribou/test-firmware-design/Creating a Memory Map.md

 ```
 This is a memory map for a firmware design which contains a single block
 instantiated at the base address of ```0x400000000```.
 (If you don't know what
-address your block is instantiated at, check [the Vivado Address Editor]
+address your block is instantiated at, check [the Vivado Address Editor](</figures/spacely-caribou/CreatingFirmware_Fig4.PNG>).)
-(</figures/spacely-caribou/CreatingFirmware_Fig4.PNG>).)
 This block has three
 registers named *control*, *data*, and *param_DATA_WIDTH* that are all 32 bits wide, at address offsets of *0x0*, *0x4*, and *0x8* respectively.
 The first register is read/write, while the latter two are read-only.

 ## Auto-generating a Peary Memory Map